Azure/AKS-Construction/docs/CreatingCiCd.md

 # Creating CI

 This document walks through the setup of the Azure resources needed to create the 3 core CI/CD workflows that run in this repo.
+The intended audience is maintainers of this repository.

 1. Starter cluster workflow
 2. Private cluster workflow